lxwooxy/misty-sidekick/README.md

 - create a ```.env``` file
 - Add a line ```MISTY_IP=XXX.XX.XX.X```
-- Replace ```XXX.XX.XX.X``` with your Misty's IP address (you can get the address by downloading the Misty app on your phone/tablet, or using the USB method. https://lessons.mistyrobotics.com/misty-lessons/connect-to-misty
+- Replace ```XXX.XX.XX.X``` with your Misty's IP address.
+- You can get the address by downloading the Misty app on your phone/tablet, or using the USB method. https://lessons.mistyrobotics.com/misty-lessons/connect-to-misty